mitre/emass_client/docs/developers.md

 ## Building an eMASS Client SDK
 The API clients are generated utilizing the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) CLI.

-**Note:** Currently there are two (2) client SDKs (ruby, and typscript-axios) that are automatically generated utilizing GitHub action implemented within this repository.
+**Note:** Currently there are three (3) client SDKs (ruby, typscript-axios, and python) that are automatically generated utilizing GitHub action implemented within this repository.
 They are generated when a push to the main branch occurs and the API specification file has been modified.

 ### Generate an eMASS Client
 Follow these steps to generate an eMASS client for additional supported language provided by the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) CLI: